gruberdev/homelab/apps/argocd/README.md

 ### Reasons I chose ArgoCD over Flux

-> - Provides an intuitive web-based user interface that allows you to view and manage the state of your applications, which makes it easier to use and collaborate on with your team.
+> - ArgoCD features a user-friendly web-based User Interface (UI) designed to facilitate the viewing and management of application states, promoting efficient team collaboration.
-> - Provides granular permissions to internal and external resources to the tool's control plane.
+> - It implements fine-grained permission control, extending access rights to both internal and external resources within its control plane, offering enhanced security and resource management.
-> - It also provides an API that allows you to integrate it with other tools and systems, which gives you more flexibility and allows you to automate your continuous delivery workflow.
-Provides more synergy with other Argo branded tools.
+> - The provision of an Application Programming Interface (API) in ArgoCD allows for seamless integration with various tools and systems.
+This enhances workflow automation capabilities in continuous delivery and fosters interoperability with other Argo-branded tools.
-> - Synchronization options for ArgoCD are more detailed healthchecks, thus providing a more reliable information when reporting application deployment status.
-Self-healing using FluxCD is also limited when compared to ArgoCD.
-Sync hooks on FluxCD only support Helm charts, for example.
+> - The synchronization capabilities of ArgoCD include comprehensive health checks, ensuring reliable data reporting for application deployment status.
+Compared to FluxCD, ArgoCD's self-healing features are more extensive.
+It should be noted that FluxCD's sync hooks are limited to supporting Helm charts exclusively.
+>

-Overall, ArgoCD offers a more robust and feature-rich solution for managing and automating the deployment of your applications on Kubernetes.
+> **In summary, ArgoCD presents a comprehensive and feature-intensive solution for the management and automation of Kubernetes-based application deployments.**
+>
+> &nbsp;

+&nbsp;

+### Relevant Links
 - [Website][website-uri]
 - [Official Documentation][docs-uri]
 - [Awesome ArgoCD][awesome-uri]